Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 DenmarkDenmark based CASP4.8/5

 CASP stands for "Crypto-Asset Service Provider" — the regulatory category MiCA created for firms that custody, exchange, transfer, advise on, or manage crypto-assets on behalf of clients.
-A CASP licence is issued by a national regulator (in Penning's case, the Danish FSA / Finanstilsynet) and is passportable across the EU.
-This page explains what a CASP licence actually grants, what it requires, and what it doesn't cover.
+A CASP license is issued by a national regulator (in Penning's case, the Danish FSA / Finanstilsynet) and is passportable across the EU.
+This page explains what a CASP license actually grants, what it requires, and what it doesn't cover.

 The ten regulated services

 MiCA defines ten crypto-asset services.
-A CASP licence authorises a firm to offer a specific subset of these — each one has its own conduct rules, capital requirement, and ongoing prudential obligations.
+A CASP license authorises a firm to offer a specific subset of these — each one has its own conduct rules, capital requirement, and ongoing prudential obligations.
 Penning is authorised for the services marked below.

 1Penning is licensed